mit-quest/cloud-notes/README.md

 # Cloud Notes
 This aplication acts as a cloud platform provisioning, deployment, and congiguration service.
-It is mainly intended for Python Notebook execution and development intended for developers and researchers to get up and running in the cloud without previous cloud provisioning knowledge or the time to learn the skills needed to setup a cloud environment.
+It is mainly intended for Python Notebook execution and development.
+Use is primarily targeted for developers and researchers who would like to get up and running in the cloud without previous cloud provisioning knowledge or the time to learn the skills needed to setup a cloud environment.

 ## Project Status
 ![Azure Pipelines Status](https://dev.azure.com/MITQuest/cloud-notes/_apis/build/status/Cloud%20Notes%20%28GCP%29?branchname=master)